microsoft/language-server-protocol/protocol.md

 }
 ```

 > **New**: `ClientCapabilities` now define capabilities for dynamic registration, workspace and text document features the client supports.
 The `experimental` can be used to pass experimential capabilities under development.
+For future compatibility a `ClientCapabilities` object literal can have more properties set than currently defined.
+Servers receiving a `ClientCapabilities` object literal with unknown properties should ignore these properties.
+A missing property should be interpreted as an absence of the capability.

 ```typescript
 interface ClientCapabilities {